 Highest 12-month return Lowest 12-month return 28.52% -12.55% is to generate a return that compares well with that of South African equities as represented by the FTSE/JSE All Share Index TR.

-\Annualised Return - The effective rate earned by the investment per year over a specific time period
+^{}Annualised Return - The effective rate earned by the investment per year over a specific time period ı ı The Fund can only charge a performance fee once the STeFI Hurdle is reached.

 The Objective